Body Language Matters in the Family Court

 In the family court, there are a lot of moving parts.
 This includes worrying about the witnesses who will be called, the evidence presented, and how the judge will rule.
 It may involve the emotions and stress involved with having to be in court.
 For many, it takes a long time to get a trial or court date.

-Even if it is merely a motion date, or a pretrial or settlement conference, these court dates can be stressful.
+Even if it is merely a motion date or a pretrial or settlement conference, these court dates can be stressful.
 Stress can cause parties to become nervous, anxious, or even frustrated.

 These feelings can sometimes bring out bad body language in the courtroom.
 The bad body language can culminate in frowning, being fidgety, slouching, or even reacting negatively based on what happens in court.
 Some parties may moan or gasp.
 Others might throw up their hands or fidget in their chairs.
 In some instances, parties might furiously pass notes to their lawyers.
-Ultimately, the poor visuals can be damaging.
+Ultimately, poor visuals can be damaging.

-The bad body language can come when an individual simply sees the other party or their family in a contentious case.
+Bad body language can come when an individual simply sees the other party or their family in a contentious case.
 The wrong body language can begin when the opposing lawyer is speaking, when a witness is testifying, or when something happens they feel is bad for their case.
 Worse yet, it can come when the judge says something or announces a ruling from the bench.

 Bad body language can damage a case